Best NRFI Bets Today – No Runs First Inning Picks UPDATED DAILY

 We provide our reasoning for all daily NRFI picks, but we also want to share our general strategy for these bets.
 Learning how to approach the market can help you conduct your own predictions!

 Here’s a step-by-step guide on how to uncover good NRFI bets every day!
-We repeat the process for all games on the selected day and share the picks that come out on top on this page.
+We repeat the process for all games on the selected day and share the picks that come out on top on this page, using odds from the top MLB betting sites.

 1. Check The Starting Lineups, Especially The Pitchers